calr0x/OT-Ansible-Files-and-Playbooks/README.md

 ```
 cd OT-Ansible-Files-and-Playbooks
 ```
-Next, we want to make a local copy of the config-otnode-ansible-example.yml file and name it config-otnode-ansible.yml.
+Next, we want to make a local copy of the hosts-config-example file and name it __hosts-config__.

 You do not want to apply changes to config-otnode-ansible-original.yml file since this will be modified every time you want to git pull (ak update) your repository.
 ```
-cp config-otnode-ansible-example.yml config-otnode-ansible.yml
+cp hosts-config-example hosts-config
 ```
-Remember that you want to make all changes to config-otnode-ansible.yml and not config-otnode-ansible-example.yml
+Remember that you want to make all changes to __hosts-config__ and not hosts-config-example
 ```
-nano config-otnode-ansible.yml
+nano hosts-config
 ```
-You have the option to modify the config-otnode-ansible.yml using nano, but I strongly suggest copying the content and using notepad to modify the variables as there are many of them.
+You have the option to modify the hosts-config using nano, but I strongly suggest copying the content and using notepad to modify the variables as there are many of them.

 ## __Changing the config file :__
 You need as many of the below sections as the number of nodes you are setting up.
 Only two sections for two nodes are included in the template to demonstrate spacing between them.

 __Indentations are incredibly important.__ Make sure the sections you add line up properly.
 If you copy and paste the below, include the space before each line.